Analysis | The USMNT is back. And it might be fun to watch.

 Thanks to their work, the Americans were — dare we say it?— fun to watch before intermission.
 They dominated possession, forced errors through pressure and played ambitious soccer.

-They fell short, however, in the final third of the field — untidy passing, bunching, indecisiveness and, in de la Fuente’s case, a bad miss from close range after a Wales mistake.
+They fell short, however, in the final third of the field — untidy passing, bunching, indecisiveness and, in forward Konrad de la Fuente’s case, a bad miss from close range after a Wales mistake.

 Pulisic’s ability to beat defenders on the dribble was missed.
 So was a striker to provide menace.
 With Sargent missing, Berhalter didn’t use a natural central forward, instead opting for Lletget to do the dirty work.